NVC dance floor

 👣 Steps

-Step 1 – Setting up (5’)
+Step 1 – Preparation (5’)

 The facilitator sets up the room so that everyone can sit in a circle (if you are in a group) and ensures there is enough space in the middle for the volunteers to ‘dance’.
 They place four slips of paper on the floor, each of which has one component of the NVC process (see next step).

-Step 2 – Introducing (15’)
+Step 2 – Introduce the concepts and the process (15’)

 The facilitator introduces the concept of non-violent communication (see description), the two principles of empathy and honesty, and the four components of the process:

-2. Feeling: When we notice things around us, we inevitably experience varying emotions and physical sensations in each particular moment.
+- Feeling: When we notice things around us, we inevitably experience varying emotions and physical sensations in each particular moment.
 It is essential that we learn to separate feelings from thoughts.
 Here is a list of feelings.

-4. Request: To make clear and present requests is crucial to communicate non-violently.
+- Request: To make clear and present requests is crucial to communicate non-violently.
 When we learn to request concrete actions that can be carried out in the present moment, we begin to find ways to cooperatively and creatively ensure that everyone’s needs are met.

 We encourage you to spend as much time as needed here as it is important that the other person / people understand these four components.

-Step 3 – Dancing (30’)
+Step 3 – Dance!
+(30’)

 The facilitator invites the volunteer to step into the dance floor.
 This person can enter the dance floor wherever they would like, e.g. they might choose to step into the ‘observation’ and start sharing what they observe and notice about the situation, or they might want to start from the ‘feelings’ step and share how this situation makes them feel.
 The facilitator guides them through the dance floor by asking them powerful questions to deepen their self-awareness.
 It is important to know that this is not a linear process, so the volunteer may move back and forth on the NVC dance floor.
-Also, the facilitator should not be afraid of intervening to help the volunteer learn about themselves, e.g. raising awareness when they share their judgment instead of an observation, or highlighting when they are not sharing a feeling…
+Also, the facilitator should not be afraid of intervening to help the volunteer learn about themselves, e.g. raising awareness when they share their judgement instead of an observation, or highlighting when they are not sharing a feeling…

-Step 4 – Formulating a request (5’)
+Step 4 – Formulate a request (5’)

 The facilitator helps the volunteer to formulate their request.
 Marshall Rosenberg suggests a simple structure, which you can use for guidance.